prajnan93/prajnan93/README.md

 ### Hi there 👋, I am Prajnan Goswami.
 ___

-I am an MSAI graduate from Northeastern University.

-- 🌱 I'am currently looking to collaborate on research in computer vision and deep learning.
-- 📫 How to reach me: prajnan1993@gmail.com

 <!--
 **prajnan93/prajnan93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.